Serving Jersey City, Freehold, Essex, Hudson, Monmouth, and all throughout New Jersey

 If you have been accused of a violent crime or you are facing a charge of murder or homicide, it’s important to consult with an attorney who has handled a large number of these cases.
 It goes without saying that a violent crime or murder charge in New Jersey could result in serious penalties and consequences including an extended jail or prison sentence.

-At Clark & Clark, our New Jersey defense attorneys are former prosecutors who successfully handled numerous homicide cases and homicide trials.
+At Clark, Clark & Noonan, LLC., our New Jersey defense attorneys are former prosecutors who successfully handled numerous homicide cases and homicide trials.
 We are prepared to use or expertise to now defend you.
 We are experienced criminal trial lawyers capable of handling your case whether the charges are for Murder, aggravated manslaughter, assault, robbery, hit and run, manslaughter, armed robbery or drug crimes.

 We take a proactive approach from the outset and prepare as if your case may go to trial.
 Our attorneys are primarily focused on the most effective strategy for your particular case.